arman-hk/mingrad/README.md

 ![](/figures/linear.png)

 ---
-this project is licensed under the terms of the [MIT License](/LICENSE).
+This project is licensed under the terms of the [MIT License](/LICENSE).